AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/enrich-profile.md

 ## Next steps {#next-steps}

-To learn more about segments and the [!DNL Segment Builder], read the [Segmentation service overview](../../segmentation/home.md).
+To learn more about segments and the [!DNL Segment Builder], read the [Segmentation Service overview](../../segmentation/home.md).

-To learn more about [!DNL Real-time Customer Profile], read the [Real-time Customer Profile Overview](../../profile/home.md)
+To learn more about [!DNL Real-time Customer Profile], read the [Real-time Customer Profile overview](../../profile/home.md)